We have legislative functions defined under the Motor Accident Insurance Act 1994 to:

 In relation to road safety and injury prevention, we support projects focusing on key priority areas as identified through CTP claims data:

 - With young drivers remaining overrepresented in crashes resulting in a Queensland CTP claim, we continue to invest in projects to enhance young driver safety.
 At the forefront of this is our support for PCYC’s ‘Braking the Cycle’ learner driver mentor program which provides disadvantaged people with access to a suitable mentor and vehicle in which to obtain the 100 hours necessary to be eligible to obtain their driver’s licence.
-As at 31 December 2022, this award-winning program has helped 4,266 people obtain their licence since inception.
+As at 31 December 2023, this award-winning program has helped 5,156 people obtained their licence since inception.
 This is a significant outcome and represents a proactive approach to reducing unlicensed driving and the associated higher crash risks.

 - Brain injuries remain a focus area in terms of more significant injuries within the scheme.
-MAIC is contributing funding towards the PREDICT-TBI study being led by Dr Fatima Nasrallah the MAIC Senior Research Fellow from the Queensland Brain Institute.
+MAIC is contributing funding towards the PREDICT-TBI study being led by Associate Professor Fatima Nasrallah the MAIC Senior Research Fellow from the Queensland Brain Institute.
 The focus of this research will be to develop an early assessment and prognostic model to predict a patient’s diagnosis and recovery following a moderate to severe traumatic brain injury.
 This model will be focused on combining blood-based molecular biomarkers, blood biospecimens, computer tomography, magnetic resonance imaging, clinical and patient data and artificial intelligence.
 Participants will be sourced from four Queensland hospitals.